Billy Parker (racing driver)

 Billy “Catfish” Parker (born January 9, 1977) is an American former NASCAR Busch Series driver.
 He is the younger brother of Busch series veteran Hank Parker Jr. and son of professional fisherman Hank Parker.
 Parker comes from running both dirt and asphalt across the south after getting his start in Go-Karts.

 Early life

 Parker was born on January 9, 1977 in Denver, North Carolina.
 The son of Martha Parker, and Hank Parker.
-His is the little brother of Hank Parker Jr., and the twin brother of Ben Parker.
+His is the younger brother of Hank Parker Jr., and the twin brother of Ben Parker.

 Career

 In 2004 Busch, he joined Rusty Wallace, Inc., driving the No. 66 Duraflame Dodge for 17 races.
 However he would last 8 races before being released after a crash at Chicagoland Speedway, which would end his racing career.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)